The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 The Paladin rotation is functional at almost all skill speeds.
 The only requirement is a minimum level of skill speed in order to get 11 GCDs in Fight or Flight, which is possible at virtually any recast speed faster than 2.50 (more reasonably, anything less than 2.47).
 Common GCD speeds lie anywhere between 2.40 and 2.45.

-Outside of high-end optimization, choice of skill speed has little impact on the Paladin rotation, and can be chosen for comfort (faster speeds are more forgiving and latency-friendly for fitting 11 GCDs into FoF).
+Outside of high-end optimization, choice of skill speed has little impact on the Paladin rotation, and can be chosen for comfort (faster speeds are more forgiving and latency-friendly for fitting 11 GCDs into Fight or Flight).

 In optimization, each encounter must be considered separately to determine how many GCDs are gained or lost by different skill speeds, as well as to line up the GCD with any melee disengages.
 In general, the slowest speed that doesn't lose any major GCDs within a phase will be the strongest choice.